sohaibharoooon/MovieRecommenderSystem/Readme.md

 ## Making Process

 This project was developed using the following steps:

 1️⃣. **Data Collection**: Gathered a dataset of movies with relevant features such as genres, keywords, cast, and crew.
-Downloaded from Kaggle. link: https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata

 2️⃣. **Data Preprocessing**: Cleaned and preprocessed the data to handle missing values, normalize text, and create a unified feature set.

 3️⃣. **Feature Engineering**: Combined relevant features into a single 'tags' column and applied text processing techniques like tokenization, stemming, and                  vectorization.

 4️⃣. **Model Training**: Used cosine similarity to compute similarities between movies based on their feature vectors.